foroozf001/Kubernetes/README.md

-# kubernetes
+# Kubernetes

-This repository contains scripts for provisioning local Kubernetes environments.
+This repository contains scripts and instructions to provision local Kubernetes environments.